 where to stay

-If you prefer the budget route, you could always look into a hostel.
+You could always look into a hostel if you prefer the budget route.
 Click here for some options.

 how to get around

 Once you have figured out your lodging, then transportation is next on the list.
 How does one get around a big metropolis like Chicago?
-Easy.
-Make sure you bring good walking shoes (see my recommendation below) because Chicago is a walking town.
-You can get around by walking, biking, taking public transportation, grabbing a cab (yes, we still use those occasionally), or rideshare.
-You can also get around by water taxi, depending on the season.
-Water taxi routes are suspended, but I predict they will start up again soon.
+Easy, you have multiple options.
+But make sure you bring good walking shoes (see my recommendation below) because Chicago is a walking town.
+Get around by walking, biking, taking public transportation, grabbing a cab (yes, we still use those occasionally), or rideshare.
+You should also try the water taxi, depending on the season.

-Please do not rent a car.
-It is not needed if you are staying in the city.
+No rental car is needed if you are staying in the city.
 Believe me, if you can avoid driving, you should.
 Even if you are here for a work conference in the suburbs, check with your hotel to see if you are near an ‘L’ line or the Metra train (the commuter train that gets suburbanites downtown).
 Hotels in the suburbs may have a shuttle.

 Here are some tips for taking public transportation (the ‘L’ or the bus).
-‘L’ stands for elevated as in elevated train that goes above ground & traffic.
-There are 8 lines total (Red, Blue, Brown, Green, Yellow, Orange & Pink).
+‘L’ stands for elevated, as in the elevated train that goes above ground & traffic.
+There are eight lines total (Red, Blue, Brown, Green, Yellow, Purple, Orange & Pink).
 We call them all the ‘L’ even though some lines are elevated & some lines go underground (the subway).
-Interesting fact The ‘L’ is over one hundred years old!
+Interesting fact: The ‘L’ is over one hundred years old!
 The first line that ran to Jackson Park was a people mover, getting them to the World’s Columbian Exposition of 1893.

-You can purchase a Ventra card at any cta (Chicago Transit Authority) station and it can be used on both the train for $2.50 & the bus for $2.25.
-You can get a good transfer for 2 additional rides within 2 hrs for a quarter.
+You can purchase a Ventra card at any CTA (Chicago Transit Authority) station, and it can be used on both the train for $2.50 & the bus for $2.25.
+You can get a good transfer for two additional rides within 2 hrs for a quarter.
 Depending on the duration of your trip, you can purchase a 1, 3, or 7-day pass, and they cost $10, $20 & $28.

 Download the Ventra app.
 You can check your Ventra Card’s balance, add value or passes, get arrival/departure times and account alerts.
 You can also use the fare value from your Ventra transit accounts to buy mobile tickets for riding Metra trains as well.
 Also, I would suggest using the cta trip planner to get around.
-You plug in your starting destination and where you are going, giving you many options for different routes to take.
+Plug in your starting destination and where you are going; it will give you options for different routes.